Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+3.2.0 - Added Support for VMware Fusion download and improved errors when
+	there are network issues.

 3.1.0 - Added support for VMware Horizon, VMware Horizon Clients, and VMware
 	Workstation Pro.
 For now the Fusion download is within VMware Horizon.